 - User Experience: The overall experience of a person using a library product or service such as a website or computer application, especially in terms of how easy or pleasing it is to use.

 - Year of Focus: The library purposefully directs programming around an annual theme that focuses on an identified community need in order to encourage action and conversation toward solving the need.

 How is the Mesa County Public Library District funded?

-The Library District relies heavily on property taxes to support operations.
-As a result, the general economy and changes in property values have major impacts on the District’s revenue streams.
+The Mesa County Public Library District relies heavily on property taxes to support operations.
+As a result, the general economy and changes in property values have major impacts on the district’s revenue streams.

-The Library District receives most of its funding through a 3.00 mill levy that appears on individual property owners’ tax bills.
+The library district receives most of its funding through a 3.00 mill levy that appears on individual property owners’ tax bills.
 This was approved by Mesa County voters in 1990.
-Additional revenue sources include Specific Ownership Taxes, fines on overdue materials, charges for services, interest income, reimbursement for lost library materials, and other miscellaneous items.
+Additional revenue sources include Specific Ownership Taxes, charges for services, interest income, reimbursement for lost library materials, and other miscellaneous items.
 The Mesa County Libraries Foundation contributes additional support through fundraising projects.

-In 1997, the voters approved the Library District’s exemption from certain TABOR limitations.
+In 1997, the voters approved the Mesa County Public Library District’s exemption from certain TABOR limitations.